matrix-org/sliding-sync/README.md

 }
 ```

-When paginated streams are returned, the next page of results are contained within `p`:
+When paginated streams are returned, the next page token is contained within `p`:
 ```json
 {
     "room_members": {